guillaume-bosc/BalanceSpan/README.md

 4. **Get the results.** Once the execution is over, two files are generated: `result.txt` and `error.tmp`. `result.txt` contains the result of the run of *BalanceSpan*, and `error.tmp` contains a log file if you encountered some errors.

 ## References
 - Guillaume Bosc, Mehdi Kaytoue, Chedy Raïssi, Jean-Francois Boulicaut, and Philip Tan.
 Mining Balanced Patterns in Real-Time Strategy Games.
 In Torsten Schaub, editor, 21st European Conference on Artificial Intelligence, pages 975–976, 2014.
 (Short paper).
+Online version: https://hal.archives-ouvertes.fr/hal-01100933v1
 - Guillaume Bosc, Mehdi Kaytoue, Chedy Raïssi, Jean-François Boulicaut, and Philip Tan.
 A Pattern Mining Approach to Study Strategy Balance in RTS Games.
-Submitted to IEEE Transactions on Computational Intelligence and AI in Games, 2015.
+In IEEE Transactions on Computational Intelligence and AI in Games, 2015.
+Online version: https://hal.archives-ouvertes.fr/hal-01252728v1

 For any questions/remarks, contact Guillaume BOSC: guillaume.bosc@insa-lyon.fr